LSA rehearsals in full swing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Lux Style Awards is in its 18th year amid high expectations from hosts and those producing the entertainment segments that will dazzle and amaze the audience.
+KARACHI: The Lux Style Awards is in its 18th year and this time, expect a lot of hosts and entertainment segments that will dazzle and amaze the audience.

-The rehearsals for the awards are in full swing with a number of stars performing onstage.
-Awards would honour excellence in music, fashion, film and television.
-The prominent celebrities including Lux girls, Saba Qamar, Maya Ali, Mehwish Hayat, Momina Mustehsan, besides Ahmed Ali Butt and others are rehearsing in Karachi to create a great show for the audience.
+These awards rehearsals are happening in full swing with a plethora of stars performing onstage.
+Awards honours excellence in the categories of music, fashion, film and television. prominent celebrities including Lux girls, Saba Qamar, Maya Ali, Mehwish Hayat, Momina Mustehsan, Ahmed Ali Butt and others are here in Karachi for rehearsals working hard to create a great show for the audience.

-As the preparations continue, Pakistani stars post a stream of pictures of the happenings behind the scenes.
+As the preps continue, Pakistani stars post a stream of snaps of the happenings behind the scenes.
 The mesmerising evening of the Lux Style Awards 2019, an important event of the country’s entertainment industry is scheduled to take place tomorrow (Sunday).
-Many celebrities who will be performing at the coming awards ceremony are extremely busy in preparations and practices to give their best on the awards night.
-It could be said that this year’s 18th Lux Style Awards would be better than the previous ones as the Pakistani entertainment industry is making all its way towards an unending success in the glamorous world of global films and dramas.
+According to details, the rehearsals for the fabulous event have started in the metropolis and are going on in full swing.
+Many celebrities who will be performing at the coming awards ceremony are dead busy in their preparations and practices to give their best at the awards night.
+It could be said that this year’s 18th Lux Style Awards would be better than the previous ones as Pakistani entertainment industry is making all its way towards an unending success in the world of films and dramas globally.
+People are waiting for the awards night impatiently.
+The ceremony will take place in Karachi.

-KARACHI: The Lux Style Awards is in its 18th year amid high expectations from hosts and those producing the entertainment segments that will dazzle and amaze the audience.
+KARACHI: The Lux Style Awards is in its 18th year and this time, expect a lot of hosts and entertainment segments that will dazzle and amaze the audience.

-The rehearsals for the awards are in full swing with a number of stars performing onstage.
-Awards would honour excellence in music, fashion, film and television.
-The prominent celebrities including Lux girls, Saba Qamar, Maya Ali, Mehwish Hayat, Momina Mustehsan, besides Ahmed Ali Butt and others are rehearsing in Karachi to create a great show for the audience.
+These awards rehearsals are happening in full swing with a plethora of stars performing onstage.
+Awards honours excellence in the categories of music, fashion, film and television. prominent celebrities including Lux girls, Saba Qamar, Maya Ali, Mehwish Hayat, Momina Mustehsan, Ahmed Ali Butt and others are here in Karachi for rehearsals working hard to create a great show for the audience.

-As the preparations continue, Pakistani stars post a stream of pictures of the happenings behind the scenes.
+As the preps continue, Pakistani stars post a stream of snaps of the happenings behind the scenes.
 The mesmerising evening of the Lux Style Awards 2019, an important event of the country’s entertainment industry is scheduled to take place tomorrow (Sunday).
-Many celebrities who will be performing at the coming awards ceremony are extremely busy in preparations and practices to give their best on the awards night.
-It could be said that this year’s 18th Lux Style Awards would be better than the previous ones as the Pakistani entertainment industry is making all its way towards an unending success in the glamorous world of global films and dramas.
+According to details, the rehearsals for the fabulous event have started in the metropolis and are going on in full swing.
+Many celebrities who will be performing at the coming awards ceremony are dead busy in their preparations and practices to give their best at the awards night.
+It could be said that this year’s 18th Lux Style Awards would be better than the previous ones as Pakistani entertainment industry is making all its way towards an unending success in the world of films and dramas globally.
+People are waiting for the awards night impatiently.
+The ceremony will take place in Karachi.